-- See "What is the most important information I should know about ZELBORAF?" • - Allergic reactions can happen while taking ZELBORAF, and can be severe.
-Stop taking ZELBORAF and get medical help right away if you have any of these symptoms of an allergic reaction: - o get a rash or redness all over your body o have throat tightness or o have swelling of the face, lips, or tongue o fever
+- See "What is the most important information I should know about ZELBORAF?"

+- Allergic reactions can happen while taking ZELBORAF and can be severe.
+Stop taking ZELBORAF and get medical help right away if you get any of these symptoms of an allergic reaction:

+- o rash or redness all over your body

+- o trouble breathing or swallowing

+- o swelling of the face, lips, or tongue